RelatorBR/Brazilian-Dawg-bw16-5ghz-Deauther/README.md

 📋 Hints

-- You can access it by connecting to the Wi-Fi network named “Woof Woof” using the password 0123456789.
+- If use Dawg_no_display, You can access it by connecting to the Wi-Fi network named “Woof Woof” using the password 0123456789.
 After connecting, open a web browser and enter the IP address 192.168.1.1.

 ______________________________________________________________